kenanpelit/nsticky/README.md

 # nsticky

 `nsticky` is a window management helper tool built on top of [niri](https://github.com/YaLTeR/niri).
-It focuses on managing **sticky windows** — windows fixed across all workspaces — to enhance your workflow efficiency.
+It focuses on managing **sticky windows** — windows fixed across all workspaces — and **staged windows** — windows temporarily moved to a dedicated workspace — to enhance your workflow efficiency.

 ## Why?

-Niri doesn’t natively support global floating windows.
+Niri doesn't natively support global sticky windows.
-This tool forces float windows to persist on every workspace, mimicking the sticky behavior from X11/Wayland compositors like Sway or KWin.
+This tool allows you to designate certain windows to persist on every workspace, mimicking sticky behavior from other window managers.
+Additionally, it provides a staging area for temporarily hiding windows without losing track of them.

 ## Features

 ✨ **Powerful Sticky Window Management:**
-Easily fix windows across all workspaces to keep your most important apps visible at all times.
+Easily add/remove windows across all workspaces to keep your most important apps visible at all times.

-🔧 **Flexible Controls:**
-Add or remove windows from the sticky list on demand via intuitive CLI commands.

-📋 **Real-time Overview:**
-Quickly list all currently sticky windows to stay organized.

-⚡ **Instant Toggle:**
-Toggle the sticky state of the currently active window with a single command or shortcut.

 📦 **Window Staging:**
-Temporarily move sticky windows to a dedicated "stage" workspace and restore them to the current workspace when needed.
+Move sticky windows to a dedicated "stage" workspace to temporarily hide them, and restore them when needed.

+📋 **Organized CLI Commands:**
+Commands are logically grouped into `sticky` and `stage` categories for intuitive usage.

+⚡ **Real-time Toggle:**
+Quickly toggle the sticky/stage state of the currently active window with a single command.

+🔍 **State Consistency:**
+Atomic operations ensure internal state stays synchronized with actual window positions.

+🔧 **Robust Error Handling:**
+Failures during window operations are handled gracefully with state rollbacks.

 ---